tjgilpin/old-rectory/src/content/pages/contact.md

 order: 10
 template: Panel Image Background
 ---
-Planning a stay, booking a treatment, or simply have a question?
+Planning a stay, arranging a wedding, booking a treatment, or simply have a question?
 Please contact us directly or use the form below – we’ll be delighted to assist.
 We're always happy to help.

 ## Rooms